freesewing/freesewing/plugins/plugin-annotations/README.md

 # @freesewing/plugin-annotations

-A bundle of FreeSewing plugins that provide annotations
+A FreeSewing plugin that provides pattern annotations